MarcoDesrouleaux/Azure-Network-Diagnostics/README.md

 <img src="https://i.imgur.com/Oehxe6d.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 ## Conclusion
-You have successfully connected two virtual machines together in Microsoft Azure.
-This setup allows for secure communication between VMs and serves as a foundation for more complex networking scenarios.
+You have successfully tested the connectivity between two virtual machines in Microsoft Azure.
+This exercise ensures that the communication between VMs is working as expected, serving as a foundational step for more intricate networking scenarios.

-You have successfully completed the Azure Virtual Machine Connectivity Test guide.
-You've learned how to test connectivity between two virtual machines on Microsoft Azure.
-Keep exploring and happy networking!

 ## References
 - [Microsoft Azure Virtual Networking Documentation](link-to-documentation)